earthstar-project/react-earthstar/README.md

 ## EarthstarPeer

 The hooks and components in this package rely on being rendered within a `EarthstarPeer` component to get the data and functions they need.

-This provider stores Earthstar-related information like your workspaces, pubs, and the current author.
+This provider has a few assumptions it organises itself around conceptually.
+It assumes:

+- A collection of workspaces
+- A collection of pubs associated with each of those
+- And a current author, which is represented by one of Earthstar's `AuthorKeypair`s (or null)

 Wrap it around your app like this: